 If you've already recruited participants and received results for your test, or if participants are currently taking it, we recommend being careful when editing it.

-Some types of changes to a test which already has results can invalidate your data or result in data being lost.
+Some types of changes to a test that already has results can invalidate your data or result in data being lost.
 For example, changing the image in a click test will result in any clicks on the old image being lost.
 Changing the wording of a question could impact the validity of responses given by participants who were shown the old wording.
 Some changes are fine, such as changing the name of a test or fixing a typo.

 If you intend to make major changes to a test that already has responses, we highly recommend duplicating it instead.

 Once you've duplicated the test and made your desired changes, you'll need to recruit responses separately for that test.
-If you're using the UsabilityHub panel and want unique responses, you can move both tests into a variation set before placing your order.
+If you're using the Lyssna panel and want unique responses, you can move both tests into a variation set before placing your order.

 Editing a test as a team